lukasz-jakub-adamczuk/web-book/src/chapters/html/local-storage.md

 ## Local Storage

+exaplain difference between cookies and localStarage, localSession

 TODO using local storage or cookies